davislenover/crowdcoin/README.md

 # Status of Project
 - Both CrowdCoin and Ratchet are still in active development!
 This guide will evolve overtime as development continues.
-- Currently, CrowdCoin is operable but requires more technical know-how to get up and running.
+- Currently under the latest commits, CrowdCoin (the software to demonstrate Ratchet) is not operable (as it's core functionality is being re-worked).
+Ratchet is working but requires more technical know-how to get up and running.
 Below is the status of each feature being implemented

 # Installation
 ## Preview Build